a2roger/backup/w4_data/readme.md

 This sketch loads a [weather feed](https://weather.gc.ca/rss/city/on-82_e.xml) from the Government of Canada, and displays current weather conditions for Canadian cities.
 Press a key to get the weather for a new random city.

 As with the `rss` sketch, we have to understand the structure of the feed and can do this by opening the XML in a web browser.
-In this case, we see that the weather information is in `title` tags that start with "Current Conditions", contained in `entry` tags.
+* Near the top is a `title` tag with the name of the weather location.
+* Farther down are a series of `entry` tags, each one has a `title` tag that describes what is in the entry.
+For example "Current Conditions" or a day and time period for a forecast.

 The Government of Canada's weather website indexes each region by province and an id number.
 For example, Kitchener-Waterloo is Ontario 83, Toronto is Ontario 143, and Vancouver is British Columbia 74.
 Because the mapping of these numbers is unclear, this sketch tries a random number from 1 to 99.
 If it fails, it repeats with a new random number until it finds one that corresponds to a real region.